AlfredoMartins/phone-task-testing/readme.md

 ---
 DELETE_Testing
-- `DeleteAPI`: remove a mobile phone in the database in case it exists.
+- `DeleteAPI`: removes a mobile phone in the database in case it exists.
 - `DeleteNotFoundAPI`: tries to delete a mobile phone not presented in the database.

 ---